Back To Search Results

 • Inform patients that adverse reactions such as dizziness and fatigue might affect their ability to drive or operate machinery.

-• Inform patients of the risks of adverse effects of many-body systems, including gastrointestinal, hematologic, hepatic, infections, neurologic, pulmonary, renal, and skin.
+• Inform patients of the risks of adverse effects across multiple organ systems, including gastrointestinal, hematologic, hepatic, infectious, neurologic, pulmonary, renal, and dermatologic.

 • Advise patients for close follow-up.

-• Advise patients to avoid alcohol, including beer, wine, and hard liquor, because of the increased risk of liver disease.
+• Advise patients to avoid alcohol because of the increased risk of liver disease.

 • Advise patients that methotrexate can cause teratogenicity.
-Inform both female and male patients of reproductive age that they should practice any two forms of birth control- abstinence, oral contraceptives, or condom plus foam.
+Inform both female and male patients of reproductive age that they should practice any 2 forms of birth control, such as abstinence, oral contraceptives, or condom plus foam.

 • Discuss potential drug interactions, particularly salicylates and over-the-counter NSAIDs.